jaweria00/Plagiarism_Detection_SKLearn/README.md

 The project was done as part of Udacity Nanodegreee program and the data was provided by Udacity.

   # Libraries included in the project
-  SK-Learn, numpy, os, pandas, and more
+  Scikit-learn, numpy, os, pandas, and more

   Two notebooks along with files for helper functions In the first notebook, data is uploaded and then explored.
 The data is then preprocessed and prepared for machine learning